top of page

 Lessons Learned

 Building a design system at scale is as much an organizational challenge as it is a design one.
-Success depends not only on defining components and patterns, but also on creating the governance, collaboration models, and communication channels that help teams adopt and evolve the system together.
+Success depends not only on defining components and patterns, but also on creating the governance, workflows, collaboration models, and communication channels that help teams adopt and evolve the system together.

 One of the most important lessons from the Modus initiative was the value of treating the design system as a shared product, supported by a community of designers and engineers rather than a single centralized team.
 By encouraging contributions and maintaining open dialogue with product teams, the system continued to grow and adapt as Trimble’s platform ecosystem expanded.